shakacode/shakacode-website/_posts/2015-11-26-success-the-shakacode-way.md

 Maui, where his high school valued surfing more than anything academic!
 Immediately after high school, Dylan became a police officer and focused much of his energies on fun outdoor activities in Maui such as surfing, kite-surfing, and mountain biking.
-Luckily, the police force told Dylan that he needed to a college degree to get promoted!
+Luckily, the police force told Dylan that he needed a college degree to get promoted!
 Dylan quickly discovered that he **LOVED** computers!
 Dylan then pursued a successful career in providing support and management for computer networks.
 However, this did not satisfy Dylan's